Saifullah-Afridi/Saifullah-Afridi/README.md

 ---

-## About
+## About Me

-I'm a **Full-Stack Developer** focused primarily on the **MERN stack**.
+I'm a **Full-Stack Web Developer** focused on building modern web applications from frontend to backend.

+I work primarily with the **MERN ecosystem**, along with **TypeScript, Next.js, PostgreSQL, Prisma and REST APIs**.

-I enjoy building complete applications — from responsive interfaces and REST APIs to databases, authentication, business logic, and deployment.
+I enjoy turning ideas and business requirements into practical software — from responsive user interfaces and secure APIs to database design, authentication and deployment.

-My work is mostly around **real-world business applications**, including management systems, e-commerce, internal tools, and automation.

-I also work with **ERP systems and Odoo** when solving business-process and automation problems.
+My experience includes building:

+* Full-stack web applications
+* Business management systems
+* E-commerce platforms
+* REST APIs and backend services
+* Admin dashboards and internal tools
+* ERP and business automation solutions

-Currently expanding my knowledge in **DevOps, Linux, Docker, cloud infrastructure, and scalable application architecture.**
+I'm currently strengthening my skills in **Linux, Docker, CI/CD, cloud infrastructure and application deployment** to become a stronger end-to-end developer.

 ---

-## Core Stack
+## Tech Stack

 <div align="center">